vogt4nick/recipes.vogt4nick.com/src/en/recipes/sides/potatoes/baked-potato.md

     6. **Garnish and serve.**

 [^1]:
     Prakash, Sheela. ["The Secret to Better Baked Potatoes?
 Cook Them Like the British Do."](https://www.thekitchn.com/jacket-potato-22943799) *The Kitchn.* 4 September 2020.
-Accessed December 2020.